Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

-Finally, each model was trained to the same stopping point (100 epochs).
+For a final note, each model was trained to the same stopping point (100 epochs).
 At the end of training, the models all had similar training and validation loss values (SI Fig. \ref{fig:si:learning_curves}).
 We interpret this to mean that the peptide representations learned by the models are the essential difference between them, not their reconstruction accuracy.